spopp/mint19_setup/README.md

 - uncomment: domain-needed - to always send the requested domain
 - uncomment: bogus-priv    - to prevent non-routed address queries
 - uncomment: log-queries   - to view queries in /var/log/system
-- uncomment: bogus-nxdomain=64.94.110.11 - to preveint wildcard A records from this ip

 - uncomment and edit: resolv-file=/etc/my-resolv.conf
 - Place your dns entries at end of dnsmasq.conf